Jahazgarh

-Jahazgarh or Jahajgarh is a prominent village in Jhajjar District, State Haryana, India.
-It is about 10 km from Jhajjar and about 35 km from Delhi border and situated on Delhi-Dadari-Pilani state highway.
+Jahazgarh or Jahajgarh is a prominent village in Jhajjar District, Haryana, India.
+It is about 10 km from Jhajjar and about 35 km from Delhi border on Delhi-Dadari-Pilani state highway.
 The 1,320 megawatts Jhajjar Thermal Power Project is about 20 km from the village.

 Demography

 The total population is 4724, of which 2465 are male and 2259 female.